 In a nutshell, although we just wanted to confirm “is MIT test optional?”, research conducted at MIT has demonstrated that in the majority of cases, we are unable to make accurate predictions about whether or not students will do well at MIT unless we consider standardized test results in addition to grades, coursework, and other factors.

 These findings are statistically reliable and have not changed significantly over time.
 They also remain unchanged when socioeconomic factors are controlled for and demographic groups are compared.
 And it turns out that the mathematical portion of the test is the one that is most important.

 Standardized tests also help them identify students who are socioeconomically disadvantaged and do not have access to advanced coursework or other enrichment opportunities that would otherwise demonstrate their readiness for MIT.
 These students may not be able to demonstrate their readiness for MIT without these opportunities.

-Whether is MIT test optional or not, They believed that a requirement was more fair and transparent than a policy that allowed students to choose whether or not to take the test.
+In relation to the query “is MIT test optional?”, MIT believes that a requirement was more fair and transparent than a policy that allowed students to choose whether or not to take the test.
 They do not mandate that you take the writing portion of the ACT or the optional essay on the SAT.

 Writing and communication are very highly valued at MIT, despite the fact that neither the ACT writing section nor the SAT optional essay is required for admission.
 They are of the opinion that students in any field should be taught how to write prose that is clear, organized, and eloquent, as well as how to present facts, data, and ideas in a way that is convincing.

 As a result, all undergraduate students at MIT are required to satisfy a communication requirement.
-Whether is MIT test optional or not, this requirement incorporates instruction and practice in writing and speaking into all four years of the undergraduate program at MIT, as well as all of its individual components.
+This requirement incorporates instruction and practice in writing and speaking into all four years of the undergraduate program at MIT, as well as all of its individual components.